coldenate/citationista/README.md

 -   Independent Citation Management: Even if you don't use Zotero, Citationista provides its own citation management capabilities.
     -   Citationista utilizes RemNote's basic Rem Source feature to store citation data.
 This means that you can use Citationista without Zotero.

+## ⚠️ Known Issues

+- Certain child items (notes, tags, etc.) are not being wired correctly and are instead being orphaned. 👶

+## 🚧 Work in Progress

+> Have an idea for a new feature?
+[Contribute](CONTRIBUTING.md) to Citationista development!

+Citationista is currently a side project and a work in progress.
+Any feedback/contribution is greatly appreciated; please understand that this project is without any strict timelines or commitments.
+If you have an issue with the plugin, please make a GitHub issue.

 ## 📅 Planned Features

 > lovingly organized by how confident I think it's possible to complete 🫡